Other than the sugar, is licorice bad for dogs? Can dogs eat licorice? This is what you need to know before you let your pet eat one.

 Yes, Twizzlers are actually pretty bad for dogs.
 They have 19 grams of sugar in just 4 pieces.

-Some types of Twizzlers might have Xylitol in it.
-It’s a sugar alcohol that can cause minor to severe health issues if your dog eats lot of it regularly.
+Some types of Twizzlers might have Xylitol in them.
+It’s a sugar alcohol that can cause minor to severe health issues if your dog eats it.

 Some symptoms of xylitol poisoning include: